 There’s no mistaking the current collective interest in the great outdoors.
-Call it cabin fever or a simple fascination with Mother Nature, but spending time outside, in all its different iterations, has become more and more of an obsession for lots of people over the past two years.
-To wit: trailhead parking is a nightmare and campsites are fully booked.
+With recent years inspiring new interest in Mother Nature, there are more folk than ever obsessed with being outside, in all the forms it takes.
+To wit: ecotravel is off the rails, trailhead parking is a nightmare and campsites are fully booked.
 Yet thankfully, established outdoor retailers are meeting record-breaking demands.

 Currently, the catalog of outdoor brands is endless, and they can sometimes seem indistinguishable from one another.
 Which is why we’ve created a comprehensive list to help you source gear from the most reputable companies.
-Sure, there are the popular brands, from Patagonia and The North Face to Columbia and Arc’teryx.
-But if you’re looking to support the lesser-known outfitters, we’ve compiled 15 out door brands every man should know.
+Sure, there are popular brands, from Patagonia (ever heard of Baggies?) and The North Face to Columbia and Arc’teryx.
+But if you’re looking to support the lesser-known outfitters, we’ve compiled 20 outdoor brands every man should know.

 The Beta: A Pacific Northwest powerhouse known for long-lasting durability, Danner makes boots for hikers, laborers and everyday outdoorsmen.
 Unlike their competitors, a good percentage of Danner boots are designed and made in the U.S. with high-quality materials for years of use, and our preferred boot just so happened to have its own Hollywood cameo in the film, Wild.
 After all those miles, they’ll recraft your footwear so you can keep exploring, even if you don’t have plans to hike the PCT.

 Founded: San Jose, California

 Best For: Sleeping Bags